Elshara/Filegate/README.md

 ## Managing datasets

 Administrators can replace the entire contents of `users`, `posts`, or `settings` by pasting JSON into the dataset form on `/settings.php`.
-This mechanism lets you migrate or seed data without SSH access while keeping a clear audit of each dataset’s purpose.
+The manifest ensures each dataset is routed to the right `static` or `dynamic` store, enabling migrations without SSH access while keeping a clear audit of every dataset’s purpose.

 ## Development